-NTFactor® Phospholipids Dosage Recommendations:

-★ A standard dosage is 500-4,000 mg per day.
+NTFactor® Phospholipids Dosage Recommendations: A standard dosage is 500-4,000 mg per day.
+A clinically researched and effective dosage of NTFactor® is found in Energenesis.

 Astaxanthin

 Astaxanthin is one of the most powerful non-stimulant ways to build up your cellular energy production.
 And it works through multiple powerful mechanisms, and has a massive amount of research supporting all kinds of seemingly miraculous health benefits.